chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 the Bourne shell (sh)                ``. util/quickstart/setchplenv.sh``
 ==================================== ==========================================

-Scripts that set the preferred environment for each of these shells can be found by removing ``quickstart/`` from the paths.
+Scripts that set the preferred environment for each shell can be located by removing ``quickstart/`` from the paths above.

 What's next?